If you’re reading this article, you’re probably worried about what are signs your dog is dying. No doubt death is a dreaded and inevitable occurrence.

 Another notable sign your dog is dying is a display of difficulty in catching their breath/breathing.
 This is especially true when death is really close.
 Their breathing becomes somewhat uneven and shallow.
 Together with lengthy gaps between inhaling and exhaling.

 Alongside this, you may observe that your pet may experience difficulty in gulping its saliva.
-This is like one of the hardest moments for both you and your dog.
+This is one of the hardest moments for both you and your dog.
 Even though you can see them suffering, and there’s really nothing you can do other than watch.
 This is where you finally acknowledge that this is beyond your control, and go ahead to say your goodbyes.

 5. Social Detachment